-If you are interested applying for the program starting October 18th, 2020 or March 2021 to gain academic credit for your learning, please fill in the contact form on this page, or WhatsApp us today.
+If you are interested applying for the program starting March 6, 2022 or October 23rd, 2022 to gain academic credit for your learning, please fill in the contact form on this page, or WhatsApp us today.

 The lectures are taken from the following courses:

 Renewing the Practice of Israel Education – Dr. Alex Ponsom

 Social Entrepreneurship and Innovation in Jewish Education – Dr. Jonathan Mirvis

 Curriculum and the Teaching of Jewish Texts – Dr. Howard Deitcher

 This course is grounded in two assumptions, first, that Israel education is a multi-dimensional activity concerned with the development of knowledge, attitudes, and behaviors, and, second, that Israel is not only a unique subject to be learned and understood but an integral dimension of all aspects of the educational settings in which it takes place.
 The course examines and builds on these assumptions to explore how the practice of Israel education can be renewed as an integral component of Jewish educational institutions around the world.

 First Lesson - Introduction to Israel Education

 Second Lesson - Why are young people distant from Israel?